 What are your hopes and dreams for YSpace?

-We’re hoping to be there on day one when a founder comes to us and says ‘Hey, this is a crazy idea that is going to change the way that we engage with the internet or with cars or whatever the big idea is.’
-We want to be that supporting, guiding hand that helps them figure out how they can turn that idea into execution.
+We're hoping to be there on day one when a founder comes to us and says, 'Hey, this software is a crazy idea that will change how we engage users with data or the internet or with cars or whatever the big idea is.'
+We want to be that supporting, guiding hand that helps them figure out how to turn that idea into execution.

 What does YSpace’s operating team look like?

-We have an umbrella: We all report to but there are entrepreneurship managers that each own a different portfolio.
+We have an umbrella that we all report to, but there are entrepreneurship managers that each own and manage a different portfolio.
 I work closely with the technology portfolio and any other special projects.
-Then we have other members that own the three additional portfolios.
+Then we have other members that own and operate the three additional portfolios.

 YSpace’s business model:

-Because we're a nonprofit institution, we don't take equity out of any of the companies that come into our programs.
-90% of our programs are completely free, so it’s a pretty competitive process.
-You have to apply and go through a certain committee, pitching and all of that fun stuff, to qualify.
-But once you do qualify, almost all of our programs are completely free.
+Because we're a nonprofit institution, we don't take equity from any companies that come into our accelerator programs here.
+90% of our accelerator programs are entirely free, so it's a competitive process.
+To qualify, you must apply and go through a committee, pitching, and all that fun stuff.
+But once you allow it, almost all our acceleration programs here are free.

-There are two other programs that are more on the long-term incubation front that do have membership fees associated with them.
-We also partner with corporate partners or government grant funding, so that’s how we've been able to accelerate some of the other aspects of our growth.
-We know how financially difficult it is to build a startup, so we always work with companies to make sure we're obtaining great talent within our community.
+Two other programs are more on the long-term incubation front, with membership fees associated with them.
+We also partner with corporate partners or government grant funding, so that's how we've accelerated some of the other aspects of our growth.
+We know how financially difficult it is to build a startup, so we always work with companies to make sure we're obtaining great talent within our industry and our community.